The answers to all your questions

 Do you take photo/video during the dives?

-No, cenote guides are not allowed to shoot photo/video of clients.
+No, cenote guides are not allowed to shoot photo/video during guided cenote dives.
 I’m solely focused on the safety of the group during our cenote dives.

 Do you rent GoPros during the dives?